Abando: History

 the northern part of the district has been refurbished to create the new area of Abandoibarra (translated into Abando's shore), a vast formerly industrial area on the shore of the Estuary of Bilbao that now has been renewed and hosts the Guggenheim Bilbao Museum, Euskalduna Palace and many recreational and residential areas like the Isozaki Atea towers.
 The district is today the central financial and commercial area of Bilbao.

 Geography

 Abando is located on the left bank of the estuary of Bilbao, in a large plain.
 Abando borders to the north with the estuary, across of which are located the districts of Uribarri and Deusto.
 To the east are the districts of Deusto and Basurto-Zorroza and to the south the districts of Errekalde and Ibaiondo, district which Abando also borders to the west.
 It covers an area of 2.14 square kilometres or 0.82 square miles.

 Subdivisions

-Politically and administratively, the district of Abando is divided into two quarters (Basque: auzo), Abando and Indautxu.
+Politically and administratively, the district of Abando is divided into two quarters (Basque: auzo), Abando proper and Indautxu.